AdaptableTools/openfin-demo/README.md

 As a result a 'Broadcast Instrument' [Context Menu item](https://docs.adaptabletools.com/docs/user-interface/context-menu) is automatically added to each Column' Context Menu.

-When that menu item is clicked, Adaptable (when running in OpenFin) listens to the [Broadcast Instrument event](https://docs.adaptabletools.com/docs/plugins/finance/finance-plugin#broadcast-instrument) and sends a broadcasts an FDC3 message on the current channel.
+When that menu item is clicked, Adaptable (when running in OpenFin) listens to the [Broadcast Instrument event](https://docs.adaptabletools.com/docs/plugins/finance/finance-plugin#broadcast-instrument) and broadcasts an FDC3 message on the current channel containing the [Instrument Context](https://fdc3.finos.org/docs/1.0/context-spec).

 ## Live Export